Jfortin1/Statistics_for_genomics/2015/Lab6/README.md

    1 chr4
 ```
 First, the `|` operator (usually refered as "pipe") will use the output of the left-hand side command as the input of the right-hand side command.
 In the example above, `cut -f 1 example.txt` will grad the first column, than it will be sorted using `sort`, and the sorted list will be fed to `uniq -c`.
 The latter command will create a list a unique elements, and the option `-c` will output the  number of occurences for each element.
 That's one way to count how many reads mapped to each of the chromosome, for instance.
+- In R, the function `table()` on a vector will produce a similar output.

 ## Part 2: More about the Hopkins Cluster